Register to become a Warm Space in Gateshead

 We know that many of our partners across Gateshead already provide this type of facility, so if this is you, we're asking you to consider registering your facilities and/or services with us so we can add you to our Warm Spaces directory to let our residents know how to access the Warm Spaces near them.
-We're also asking you to think about how you can enhance your space even further, perhaps by accessing our Warm Space grants.

 If you've got a Warm Space already, please tell us about your facilities and services using the form below so we can add to our directory.

 It should take you less than two minutes to complete the form.